Post

 • Packaging Form: Integrates project management tools to fetch task numbers and integrates GitHub to fetch open Pull Requests.

-• Packaging Records: Displays packaging history, task progress status, and provides download links for Firebase App Distribution.
+• Packaging Records: Displays packaging history, current task progress status, and provides download links for Firebase App Distribution.

 • Runner Status: Displays the status of the self-hosted runner.